Updated: 12 january 2025

 What can you do at home?

-Step 1: Mineral sunscreen
+Step 1: Mineral sunscreen with visible blue light protection

-Start with a mineral sun protection that offers protection against both UVA and UVB, in addition, this protection must have a high protection factor of 30 or 50, containing antioxidants.
+Start with mineral sun protection that offers protection against UVA, UVB and visible blue light.
+This protection must also have a high protection factor of 30 or 50.
 Apply this protection daily and repeat it several times a day, this is most important in case of (sensitivity to) melasma.
-This prevents the pigment spot from darkening due to sunlight or visible light.

 More about: why do the spots remain on my face despite sun protection

-Step 2: Night cream with Niacinamide
+Step 2: Bleaching cream

 Step 3: Any combination of ingredients